 This Cornas is not some delicate wine that somms gush over; nor is it a slick, parkerized wine without sense of place.
 It's something else.
 A wine for the true syrah aficianado.
 The audience is small but those who can appreciate it, will appreciate it.
 If you like weirdness, intensity, complexity & the flavors to scream at you from the glass, this is your wine.

 From #magnum I was a touch concerned with the past storage conditions of this bottle based off the color, a loose structure and oxidative notes.
-Complexity and character were good but the structure was lacking taking away from the potential energy and length. #1998 #chateauneufdupape #chateaudubeacastel #rhonevalley #ctbucklinwine — a year ago
+Complexity and character were good but the structure was lacking taking away from the potential energy and length. #1998 #chateauneufdupape #chateaudubeacastel #rhonevalley #ctbucklinwine — 2 years ago

 A fantastic #cotesderhone at great value.
 The nose is offputting at first with reductive notes.
 The palate is well balanced and sweet with nice energy and impressive length.
 On the feminine side. #domainedemarcoux #babychateauneuf #rhonevalley #ctbucklinwine — 2 years ago